gass-git/orion-recast/README.md

 # Orion Recast

-An special kind of currency converter
+An special kind of currency converter tool.

 ## About